afsalthaj/safe-string-interpolation/docs/src/main/tut/pretty_print.md

 test: Test = Test(List("foo", "bar"))

 @ safeStr"test will work $test"
-res14: com.thaj.safe.string.interpolator.SafeString = SafeString("test will work { list: foo,bar }")
+res4: com.thaj.safe.string.interpolator.SafeString = SafeString("test will work { list: foo,bar }")

 @ val test = List("foo", "bar")
 test: List[String] = List("foo", "bar")

 @ safeStr"test will not work $test"
-cmd16.sc:1: The provided type isn't a string nor it's a case class, or you might have tried a `toString` on non-strings ! val res16 = safeStr"test will not work $test"
+cmd6.sc:1: The provided type isn't a string nor it's a case class, or you might have tried a `toString` on non-strings ! val res6 = safeStr"test will not work $test"
                                        ^
 Compilation Failed

+@ safeStr"test will work by telling the compiler, yes, it is a string ${test.toString}" cmd6.sc:1: Identified `toString` being called on the types.
+Either remove it or use <yourType>.asStr if it has an instance of Safe. val res6 = safeStr"test will work by telling the compiler, yes, it is a string ${test.toString}"
+                                                                                      ^
+Compilation Failed

 @ safeStr"test will work by telling the compiler, yes, it is a string ${test.asStr}"
-res16: com.thaj.safe.string.interpolator.SafeString = SafeString("test will work by telling the compiler, yes, it is a string foo,bar")
+res6: com.thaj.safe.string.interpolator.SafeString = SafeString("test will work by telling the compiler, yes, it is a string foo,bar")

 ```